About Eargo Plus

 However, if an allergic reaction occurs or “you experience inflammation, discharge from the ear, excessive wax or other unusual conditions,” you should contact a physician.

-Finally, keep in mind that Eargo Plus is only intended for those with mild to moderate hearing loss, and is not designed to address symptoms related to tinnitus.
+Finally, keep in mind that Eargo Plus is only intended for those with mild to moderate high-frequency hearing loss, and is not designed to address symptoms related to tinnitus.

 How Much Does Eargo Plus Cost?